Please wait...

 2020 -2021

 2020 is with no doubt one that goes down in history as an extraordinary year.
 Hartmann invests in even better global production.
+And what an impressive list of investments: a brand-new plant in Brazil, significant capacity expansions at plants in Europe, and a huge rollout in the US.

+Not to mention acquiring the largest pulp moulding plant in India.
 In 2021, Hartmann buys a major plant, Gotek-Litar JSC, in Russia.

 To sum up, we’re in a great place to satisfy the continued high demand for sustainable, paper-based egg cartons and fruit packaging.